American Tune: Reception

-Billboard described it as a "discourse on inner security while being far from home."
+Billboard described it as a "discourse on inner security while being far from home".
 Cash Box called it a "gorgeous, haunting, highly lyrical track" and said that the "soft vocal performance is heightened by sweet string section."
 Record World said that it "should touch the hearts and ears of many Americans" with a "beautiful melody wrapped around meaningful lyrics."

 It is ranked number 262 on Rolling Stones list of The 500 Greatest Songs of All Time.

 Years after the song's release, the Los Angeles Times wrote "It does not ring with the loud anger that runs through our time.
-It is mournful, as if unspooling in the candlelight of a day’s end," and praised the song for its tender, timeless nature, noting it as a "visceral [reminder] of our history."
+It is mournful, as if unspooling in the candlelight of a day’s end", and praised the song for its tender, timeless nature, noting it as a "visceral [reminder] of our history".

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Music

-The tune is based on the melody of the hymn "O Sacred Head, Now Wounded" (German: "O Haupt voll Blut und Wunden," text by Paul Gerhardt).
-The common name for this hymn tune is "Passion Chorale."
-The well-known hymn is itself a reworking of an earlier secular song, "Mein G'müt ist mir verwirret," composed by Hans Leo Hassler.
+The tune is based on the melody of the hymn "O Sacred Head, Now Wounded" (German: "O Haupt voll Blut und Wunden", text by Paul Gerhardt).
+The common name for this hymn tune is "Passion Chorale".
+The well-known hymn is itself a reworking of an earlier secular song, "Mein G'müt ist mir verwirret", composed by Hans Leo Hassler.